m4ttsch/omscs-notes-notes/information-security/ipsec-and-tls.md

 ![](https://assets.omscs.io/3857F12D-FEAD-41FD-8E6F-07EB9811BEE5.png)

 After sending the `client_hello` message, the client waits for the `server_hello` message, which contains the same parameters.
-Therefore, at the end of phase one, both client and server know each other’s security capabilities.
+Therefore, at the end of phase one, both client and server know each other's security capabilities.

 ![](https://assets.omscs.io/DACA89D1-C0E1-41BD-87A5-A942AE1EE5A6.png)